 - Kids and Families.
 Everyone at the Academy must be registered as a student or paid guest, including all children of all ages.

-Due to restrictions on use of the new Planet Bluegrass Farm and ongoing construction at Bohn Park, we have made several major changes to the Academy campground vehicle lineup.
+Due to restrictions on use of the new Planet Bluegrass Farm and ongoing construction at Bohn Park, we are again using a lottery for the campground vehicle lineup.

 - To avoid a line prior to 8am on Sunday, vehicles arriving anytime between 8am-11am will receive a lottery number assigning them a random spot in the Academy campground vehicle lineup (see below).
 We highly encourage you to arrive after 9am to help us disperse the arrivals and avoid delays.
 (Vehicles arriving after 11am will proceed to the end of the lineup.)

 - If you plan to arrive in Lyons a day or more before the Academy campground opens, you will need to find your own camping/lodging.
 No overnight camping is allowed at Bohn Park, at the Planet Bluegrass Farm, or on public streets in Lyons.

 We realize these changes may impact some students’ travel plans.
 But after decades of experience managing these campground vehicle lines, we believe most students will appreciate the simplicity and fairness of this new system.
 We welcome your feedback at firstname.lastname@example.org or 800-624-2422.